DeibidSE/spotify-clone/README.md

 ## Credits

 - This project has been created by [DeibidSE](https://github.com/DeibidSE).
-- Inspired by the [Spotify Twitch Clone](https://github.com/midudev/spotify-twitch-clone) project developed by [Midudev](https://github.com/midudev).
+- Inspired by the [spotify-astro-transitions](https://github.com/igorm84/spotify-astro-transitions/tree/main) project.

 ## License